 HMAS Sydney was involved in some interesting engagements.

-Under her innovative commander, Captain Dumaresq, Sydney fought a running duel with German submarines and a Zeppelin in May 1917.
+Under her innovative commander, Captain Dumaresq, Sydney fought a running duel with German submarines and a Zeppelin on May 4th, 1917.

 In December 1917, Dumaresq loaned a Sopwith ‘Pup’ fighter from HMAS Dublin.)
 On Dec.8 the ‘Pup’ was successfully launched with the ship turned into the wind – an Australian naval first.
-On Dec.17, a 2nd launch was made.
-This time with the movable platform turned into the wind – a world naval 1st.
+On Dec.17, a second launch was made.
+This time with the movable platform turned into the wind – a world naval first.

-Within 6 months Dumaresq’s advocacy of ship-launched aircraft would be vindicated.
+Within six months Dumaresq’s advocacy of ship-launched aircraft would be vindicated.
 In early 1918, Sydney replaced her Sopwith Pup with a modified Sopwith Camel – a 2-F1 ‘Ships Camel’.

 Within minutes Lieut.
 A.C.
 Sharwood from Sydney, and Flight Lieut.
 L.B.
 Gibson from Melbourne were strapped into their Sopwith fighters and launched into the wind.

 Lt.
 Sharwood’s actions proved the value of aircraft in preventing enemy air attacks and intelligence gathering at sea.
-The ship-launched air battle was yet another world 1st for HMAS Sydney2
+The ship-launched air battle was yet another world first for HMAS Sydney5

 This article is an excerpt from: After Cocos: HMAS Sydney’s progress